 In the morning, the leaves appeared healthy and full again.
 Interesting.

 Growing up I’d heard Mom say that orchids are really delicate and hard to care for.
-She never had them, so I couldn’t speak from experience– hers or my own.
-I decided to find an expert on the matter so naturally, I turned to the internet.
-I watched a video on how to repot orchids, and how to trim off the bad roots.
+She never had them, so I couldn’t speak from experience–hers or my own.
+I decided to find an expert on the matter, and so, naturally, I turned to the internet.
+I watched a video on how to repot orchids, and to trim off the bad roots.
 Once I did that and had it in an appropriate pot, it thrived.